middtown/react-todo-walkthrough-jquery/sprints/Sprint6.md

 ## Conclusion

-We've learned how to do full CRUD for a basic todo app here.
+We've learned how to do full CRUD for a basic todo app!
 We've seen in particular how props can be trickled down through parent and child components to make a very modular app.
 We've also been introduced to the magic of axios for network calls from our frontend.